httptoolkit/mockrtc/README.md

 Let's write an automated test with MockRTC.
 To test WebRTC-based code, you will typically need to:

-* Start a MockRTC mock server
+* Start a MockRTC mock session
 * Define rules that match and mock the traffic you're interested in
 * Create a WebRTC connection to a mock peer, by either:
     * Using MockRTC's ICE candidates directly.
     * Installing the MockRTC browser extension (WIP), which can capture and redirect _all_ WebRTC traffic regardless of the session configuration used.

-A simple example of that, running as a test in a browser, using the built-in WebRTC APIs, might look like this:
+A simple example of that, running as a test in a browser using the built-in WebRTC APIs, might look like this:

 ```typescript
 import * as MockRTC from 'mockrtc'